laninsky/GBS_SNP_filter/README.md

 # Version history

 1.14: Fixed bugs introduced in 1.13 that lead to the final GBS_SNP_filter_rsq.R script failing if no regex pattern was provided.
 If your analysis was affected by this, it would have failed with an error message.
+Also added some code to only try to remove 'temp' if it is actually present.

 1.13: Addressed a number of little bugs that led to https://github.com/laninsky/GBS_SNP_filter/issues/5.
 Thanks to [OmidJa](https://github.com/OmidJa) for logging this issue.
 If you had been affected by this bug, the code would have failed and/or you might have had an extra "coverage" column appear in your final vcf.